mathias-goebel/mathias-goebel.github.io/2020-02-Prometheus/slides.md

 ### Blackbox

-Monitoring a system by its usual behavior: its expected output.
+Monitoring a system by its usual behavior: its expected output given a specific input.

 ---